-Developer contribution Type LDP Policy Requirement Type of Development This Applies To & Exemptions Method for Securing the Contribution Cost (at 31 March 2020 and subject to inflation upon payment) Water Environment - Flood Risk Alleviation or Water Quality Policy 18 Applies to any development type Exemptions: Conversion and/ or change of use Alteration &amp;/or extension Refer to the LDP community policies and the Water Environment Planning Guidance and any other relevant guidance or master plan in determining the specific requirements.
-To be determined on a site by site basis use.
-Historic Environment - Antonine Wall World Heritage Site Policy 19 Applies to any development type Exemptions: Conversion and/ or change of use Alteration &amp;/or extension Refer to the LDP community strategies and Supplementary Guidance on Frontiers of the Roman Empire (Antonine Wall) in determining the specific requirements; this could include landscaping to protect the setting of the World Heritage Site, interpretation or archaeological assessment.
-To be determined on a site by site basis Network of Centres and Retail Policy 14 Applies where a retail or commercial development with a gross floorspace of over 2,500m is proposed outwith a town centre, and is contrary to the development plan - in such circumstances a retail impact analysis should be undertaken to understand the impacts of the development.
+Developer contribution Type LDP Policy Requirement Type of Development This Applies To & Exemptions Method for Securing the Contribution Cost (at 31 March 2020 and subject to inflation upon payment) Conversion and/ or change of useAlteration &/or extension Historic Environment - Antonine Wall World Heritage Site Policy 19 Applies to any development type Exemptions: Conversion and/ or change of use Alteration &/or extension Refer to the LDP community strategies and Supplementary Guidance on Frontiers of the Roman Empire (Antonine Wall) in determining the specific requirements; this could include landscaping to protect the setting of the World Heritage Site, interpretation or archaeological assessment.
+To be determined on a site by site basis Network of Centres and Retail Policy 14 Applies where a retail or commercial development with a gross floorspace of over 2,500m2 is proposed outwith a town centre, and is contrary to the development plan - in such circumstances a retail impact analysis should be undertaken to understand the impacts of the development.
 LDP Policy 14 sets out a town centre first policy and a presumption against proposals outwith the network of centres which are likely to have an adverse impact on any centre in the network.
 Therefore proposals of this type are not generally supported.
 This developer contribution is therefore only applicable in the exceptional circumstances where there is an identified need for retail or commercial development and where the proposal otherwise accords with all other aspects of the Plan.
 In the event of such proposals being granted, the Council wishes to ensure that the applicant/ developer contributes appropriately to mitigating the potential negative impacts on our town centres.
-Out of Centre developments which are shown to have an adverse impact on the vitality and viability of centres by diverting trade or footfall will therefore be required to make a proportionate contribution to the delivery of the interventions in the relevant town A development proposal which has been assessed by an agreed Retail Impact methodology to divert, for example, 10% of trade or footfall would be expected to meet 10% of the costs of delivering the town centre strategy.
+Out of Centre developments which are shown to have a significant adverse impact on the vitality and viability of centres by diverting trade or footfall will therefore be required to make a proportionate contribution to the delivery of the interventions in the relevant town centre strategy, including the Kirkintilloch Town Centre Masterplan.
+Where the need for contributions has been established, a development proposal which has been assessed by an agreed Retail Impact methodology to divert, for example, 10% of trade or footfall would be expected to meet 10% of the costs of delivering the town centre strategy.
 This contribution will be tied to the development of the site through a Legal Agreement and may, subject to negotiation, be delivered as a single sum or a series of contributions over the ten year period.
+Business and Policy 15 Exemption: LDP Policy 15 safeguards employment land To be determined on a site Employment .
+55, 10 None allocations for business, industrial, storage or by site basis